unibo-spe/spe-slides/content/09-containerization/_index.md

     + while _creating_ all required _networks_ and _volumes_
     + and __gracefully shut__ them __down__ upon need

-- The only thing the user must do is: creating a `docker-compose.yml` file
+- The only thing the user must do is create a `docker-compose.yml` file
     + a [YAML](https://yaml.org/) file describing the stack
     + following the [official specification](https://docs.docker.com/compose/compose-file/)